 Fast-forward a few years, and you've met the minimum requirements for a Forest Service contract copilot position.
 You've racked up 800 documented hours as an airplane Pilot-in-Command, 100 of those hours in the past 12 months.
 You've obtained FAA multi-engine and instrument ratings, along with your Commercial certificate.
 You're healthy and fit, of course, which means you've easily gotten your Class II medical certificate that extends through your contract period.
 Finally, you've met the criteria for the FAA's Flight Review and Second-in-Command Qualifications regulations.
 We'll spare you those details here.
 Finally, you must pass a United States government security-focused background investigation.

 That covers the skills, qualifications, and certificates you'll need.
-Of course, you'll be a better candidate if you can document additional skills, such as airline or charter pilot work, a flight instructor gig, or experience flying larger aircraft over 12,500#.
+Of course, you'll be a better candidate if you can document additional skills, such as airline or charter pilot work, a flight instructor gig, or experience flying larger aircraft over 12,500 pounds.
 Here's what you don't need: You don't have to possess military pilot experience, and you no longer need an A&P Certification and aerial application (or crop dusting) background.

 During your hiring and training process, you'll need to complete four interagency computer courses mandated by the United States Department of the Interior.
 The courses inform pilots of single-engine air tankers, or SEATS, about firefighting procedures and hazards.
 For example, you'll learn about fire behavior and situational tactics.

 Finally, a National Aerial Firefighter Academy course will demonstrate the tasks of single- and multi-engine air tanker planes, firefighting helos and airborne command aircraft.
 After all, you've got to learn how to combat a fire while staying out of your teammates' way.